DIY: Knit Your Own Hogwarts House Scarf

 From left to right: Gryffindor Scarf, Hufflepuff Scarf, Ravenclaw Scarf, and Slytherin Scarf.

 A Hogwarts House Scarf is a distinctive piece of clothing that represents a student’s affiliation with one of the four houses at Hogwarts School of Witchcraft and Wizardry.
 The four houses at Hogwarts are Gryffindor, Hufflepuff, Ravenclaw, and Slytherin, and each house has its own specific colors and values.
-These scarves are not only worn to keep students warm during the colder months at Hogwarts but also serve as a way to show pride and loyalty to their respective houses.
+These scarves not only keep students warm during fall and winter, but they also show pride and loyalty to their respective houses.
 They are a popular merchandise item among Harry Potter fans and have become iconic symbols of the series.

 Hogwarts Coat of Arms featuring the emblems of the four founders: Godric Gryffindor, Helga Hufflepuff, Rowena Ravenclaw and Salazar Slytherin